Divine (performer): Early life

-Youth: 1945–1965
+Childhood: 1945–1965

-Milstead was born on October 19, 1945, at Women's Hospital in Baltimore, Maryland.
-His father, Harris Bernard Milstead (May 1, 1917 – March 4, 1993), after whom he was named, was one of seven children born in Towson, Maryland, to a plumber who worked for the Baltimore City Water Department.
+Divine was born as Harris Glenn Milstead on October 19, 1945, at Women's Hospital in Baltimore.
+Their father, Harris Bernard Milstead (May 1, 1917 – March 4, 1993), after whom they were named, was one of seven children born in Towson, Maryland, to a plumber who worked for the Baltimore City Water Department.
 Divine's mother, Frances Milstead (née Vukovich; April 12, 1920 – March 24, 2009), was one of 15 children born to an impoverished Serb immigrant couple who had grown up near Zagreb (in today's Croatia) before moving to the United States in 1891.
 When she was 16, she moved to Baltimore where she worked at a diner in Towson where she met Harris, a regular customer.
 After marrying in 1938, they were both hired at the Black & Decker factory in Towson.
-Due to muscular dystrophy, Harris was not required to join the U.S. armed forces in the Second World War; instead, he and Frances worked through the war years in what they considered "good jobs".
+Due to muscular dystrophy, Harris was not required to join the U.S. armed forces in the Second World War; instead, he and Frances worked through the war years in what they considered "good jobs."
 Frances suffered two miscarriages in 1940 and 1943.

 By the time of Divine's birth in 1945, the Milsteads were affluent and socially conservative Baptists.
 Describing his upbringing, Divine recollected: "I was an only child in, I guess, your upper middle-class American family.
 I was probably your American spoiled brat."
 His parents lavished almost anything that he wanted on him, including food, and he became overweight, a condition he lived with for the rest of his life.
-On his request, his parents and friends called him by his middle name, Glenn, to distinguish him from his father.
+At his request, his parents and friends called him by his middle name, Glenn, to distinguish him from his father.